-Much of my photographic endeavours over the years have been devoted to producing black and white landscape images.
-The early influences of Edward Weston and Ansel Adams, followed by Fay Godwin and John Blakemore led to the disciplines of using a tripod, having everything in focus and taking precise exposure readings from a hand held meter.
+Much of my early photographic endeavours were devoted to producing black and white landscape images.
+The early influences of Edward Weston and Bill Brandt, followed by Fay Godwin and John Blakemore, led to the disciplines of using a tripod, having everything in focus and taking precise exposure readings from a hand held meter.

 I had my own darkroom and loved the whole process of producing Fine Art prints.
-It took a long time for me to be persuaded to move to digital but at last it happened and I even discovered colour and photography people!
+From 35mm I graduated to medium format and a Mamiya 6.
+It took a long time for me to be persuaded to move to digital but at last it happened and I even discovered colour and photographing people!
 In fact, I really enjoy the ease of using digital (too easy?), with the knowledge that I can use Photoshop to fine tune and enhance my images.

 For me, the end result of photography is to produce a tangible piece of artwork – something to hold in your hand.
 From a glass plate to a finely detailed print, both are a joy to behold.